cover-me/qtplot/README.md

 Executables will be generated in the `/Scripts` folder of your Python environment with the names `qtplot.<exe>` and `qtplot-console.<exe>`.
 Associate one of these with `*.dat` files for them to be automatically opened in qtplot.

+Keeping updated may not be a good idea.
+For example, there seems to be some issues with qtplot after I updated matplotlib to 3 from 1.5.3 in Ubuntu.

 ### Install qtplot with WinPython (Windows Systems)
 WinPython is a free open-source portable distribution of Python.